cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/logging.rst

 For example::

-  PUT /v3/namespaces/default/apps/HelloWorld/flows/WhoFlow/run-id/cdec1791-c2c0-11e6-ac6b-42010a800022/loglevels \
+  PUT /v3/namespaces/default/apps/SportResults/services/UploadService/run-id/cdec1791-c2c0-11e6-ac6b-42010a800022/loglevels \
       -d '{ "co.cask.cdap":"ERROR", "ROOT":"TRACE" }'

-will update the log levels of the flow *WhoFlow* in the *HelloWorld* application with the log level of ``co.cask.cdap`` changed to ``ERROR`` and log level of ``ROOT`` changed to ``TRACE``.
+will update the log levels of the service *UploadService* in the *SportResults* application with the log level of ``co.cask.cdap`` changed to ``ERROR`` and log level of ``ROOT`` changed to ``TRACE``.